rejth/virtual-whiteboard/README.md

 # 🎨 Virtual Whiteboard

 I'm very interested in the rendering technologies of graphic editors, design tools, geo maps, and virtual whiteboards.
-This is my humble attempt to understand and recreate the core ideas behind tldraw, excalidraw, kittl, and other tools that use technologies like Canvas2D/SVG for rendering 2D graphics in browser.
+This is my humble attempt to understand and recreate the core ideas behind these tools, which use technologies like Canvas2D/SVG to render 2D graphics in browsers.

 ### ✨ **Features**